tarahwaters/milestone-project2/README.md

 - [GitHub and Github Pages](https://github.com/) - used to securely store the code and to host and deploy the live project
 - [GitPod](https://www.gitpod.io/) - used as a cloud-based IDE for development
+- [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) - used for testing and troublshooting code, along with Lighthouse auditing
 - [Balsamiq](https://balsamiq.com/wireframes/) - used to create wireframes during project planning
 - Procreate iPad app - used to draw and export the cell images
 - [redketchup.io](https://redketchup.io/) - used for resizing and converting image files to webp format